 580-1 to 4 READINGS IN KINESIOLOGY.
 Supervised reading on selected topics.
 May be repeated to a maximum of 4 hours.

 599-1 to 6 THESIS IN KINESIOLOGY.
-Minimum of 3 credit hours must be earned by students selecting thesis track.
+Students selecting thesis track must earn minimum of 3 credit hours.
 May be repeated to a maximum of 6 hours.
 Prerequisite: KIN 515.

 LATIN (LAT)